andy-j-block/COVID_Web_Scraper/README.md

-# COVID_Web_Scraper
+# COVID Web Scraper
 ## Project Intent
-This web scraping tool collects COVID data from two sources (John Hopkins Github and the COVID Tracking Project) , reformats the datetime information, determines what data is new, and appends it into the master dataset.
+This web scraping tool collects COVID data from two sources (John Hopkins Github and the COVID Tracking Project), reformats the datetime information, determines what data is new, and appends it into the master dataset.

+This web scraper uses two methods for data collection: using the Selenium module and associated Chromedriver to navigate to the COVID Tracking Project website and pull daily case data from their API, and launching a git shell to pull ____ from the Johns Hopkins COVID19 data repo.

 This tool was built while at Ford Motor Company for my section's technical specialist Reid.
 He was keeping the team up to date on the latest COVID numbers locally and regionally through several Tableau visualizations.
 Unfortunately though, the process he was using of manually collecting the data and formatting it properly was consuming a fair amount of his time, especially given that this preprocessing was a once- or twice-weekly process.
-Thus, I decided to lend him a hand on this by automating the process and giving me an opportunity to practice my data scraping skills.
+Thus, I decided to lend him a hand on this by automating the process, giving me an opportunity to practice my data scraping skills.

 ## Data Sources
 * COVID Tracking Project at the Atlantic - https://covidtracking.com/data/api